JHU-PL-Lab/www-fpse/lecture/coroutines.md

 * If you use `join` instead of `choose` above it will block until all are resolved.
   - They don't return any value with `join`, unlike with `choose`
 * You can also create promises which can be cancelled; use `task` instead of `wait` to make those
-  - Any continuations waiting on that promise (e.g. any `let%lwt` on it) are recursively cancelled
+  - Any continuations waiting on that promise (e.g. any `let*` on it) are recursively cancelled
   - See the manual for how you can cancel promises created with `task`.

 ### Launching a new Coroutine